FerOrdSom/FerOrdSom.github.io/readme.md

 # Portfolio page
 Here I'll be showing some of my projects and coding journey.

-The idea is to create a static single page app, using Github pages for the moment.
-Until I can get my hands on my own domain to play with server functionalities.
+The idea is to create a static single page app, using Github pages at the moment.

 ## Objectives

 - Responsive.
 - Spanish/English.

+## Status: Work in progress...